Zero Mostel

-Early life
+Early life and education

-Mostel was born in Brooklyn, to Israel Mostel, who was of Eastern European Jewish origin, and Cina "Celia" Druchs, a Polish Jew who was raised in Vienna.
-The two immigrated to the United States separately – Israel in 1898 and Cina in 1908 – where they met and married.
-Israel already had four children from his first wife; he had four more children with Cina.
-Samuel, later known as Zero, was Israel's seventh child.

-According to his brother, Bill Mostel, their mother coined the nickname "Zero", noting that if he continued to do poorly at school, he would amount to a zero.
+Mostel was born in Brooklyn, New York, to Israel Mostel and Tzina Druchs (also spelled Cina, known as Celia), both Ashkenazi Jewish immigrants from Galicia.
+His father was born in Dziewiętniki, then in Austria-Hungary, later in Poland, and now in Lviv Oblast, Ukraine.
+He emigrated to the United States in 1898 with his first wife, Esther Wirklich Mostel, and young daughter, Celia.
+They would have three more children – Hyman, Sarah (Sadie), and Benjamin – before her death in 1908.
+His mother, Tzina, grew up in Vienna, Austria, and immigrated in 1906.
+Israel had five more children with Tzina: Morris, Milton, Aaron, Samuel (later known as Zero), and William.

+As a child, he earned the nickname "Zero" from his classmates to match his poor grades.
+He kept the moniker when he went into show business, though his mother hated it.
 Initially living in the Brownsville section of Brooklyn, the family moved to Moodus, Connecticut, where they bought a farm.
 The family's income in those days came from a winery and a slaughterhouse.
 The farm failed, and the family moved back to New York, where his father obtained work as a wine chemist.
-Mostel was described by his family as outgoing and lively, and with a developed sense of humor.
-He showed an intelligence and perception that convinced his father he had the makings of a rabbi, but Mostel preferred painting and drawing, a passion he was to retain for life.
-According to Roger Butterfield, his mother sent him to the Metropolitan Museum of Art to copy paintings while dressed in a velvet suit.
-Mostel had a favorite painting, John White Alexander's Study in Black and Green, which he copied every day, to the delight of the gallery crowds.
+Zero was described by his family as outgoing and lively, and with a developed sense of humor.
+He showed an intelligence and perception which convinced his father he had the makings of a rabbi, but Zero preferred painting and drawing, a passion he retained for life.

+According to Roger Butterfield, Zero's mother sent him to the Metropolitan Museum of Art to copy paintings while dressed in a velvet suit.
+Zero had a favorite painting, John White Alexander's Study in Black and Green, which he copied every day, to the delight of the gallery crowds.
 One afternoon, while a crowd was watching over his velvet-clad shoulder, he solemnly copied the whole painting upside down, delighting his audience.

-In addition to English, Mostel spoke Yiddish, Italian, and German.
+In addition to English, Zero Mostel spoke Yiddish, Italian, and German.
 He attended Public School 188, where he was an A student.
 He also received professional training as a painter through The Educational Alliance.
-He completed his high school education at Seward Park High School, where his yearbook noted: "A future Rembrandt... or perhaps a comedian?".

-Mostel attended the City College of New York, a public college that allowed many poor students to pursue higher education.
+He completed his high school education at Seward Park High School, where his yearbook noted: "A future Rembrandt…or perhaps a comedian?".
+He attended the City College of New York, a public college that allowed many poor students to pursue higher education.
 He later claimed that he was on the swimming team and the Reserve Officers Training Corps, though the claim is dubious.
 As only beginner classes were available in art, Mostel took them repeatedly to be able to paint and receive professional feedback.
-During that time he worked odd jobs.
+During the time he worked odd jobs.
 He graduated in 1935 with a bachelor's degree.
 He then continued studying towards a master's degree at New York University before leaving after a year to find work.
 He then joined the Public Works of Art Project (PWAP), which paid him a stipend to teach art.